debezium/debezium/RELEASING.md

 * https://github.com/debezium/debezium.github.io/blob/develop/docs/releases.asciidoc

 JIRA issues that break backwards compatability for existing consumers, should be marked with the "add-to-upgrade-guide" label.
-Search for them using https://issues.jboss.org/issues/?jql=labels%20%3D%20add-to-upgrade-guide[this query] and describe the implications and required steps for upgrading in the changelog on the website.
+Search for them using [this query](https://issues.jboss.org/issues/?jql=labels%20%3D%20add-to-upgrade-guide) and describe the implications and required steps for upgrading in the changelog on the website.

 ## Start with the correct branch